Applications to the conference will be accepted between October 15 and February 15.

 Contributors receive guidance on their work during the workshops and are invited to read during the Blue Parlor reading series.
 Upon acceptance, more information about the Blue Parlor reading series will be provided, as well as details on how to submit an unpublished manuscript for workshop critique.
 The Manuscript Guidelines are similar to those followed during the application process.

 - Contributor in Poetry Application

-Thanks to the generosity of Middlebury College and also many donors and former Bread Loafers who have contributed over the past ninety-five years, Bread Loaf is pleased to be able to offer substantial financial aid that is distributed to writers at different levels of experience and publication.
+Thanks to the generosity of Middlebury College and also many donors and former Bread Loafers who have contributed over the past ninety-six years, Bread Loaf is pleased to be able to offer substantial financial aid that is distributed to writers at different levels of experience and publication.
 Financial aid is awarded in recognition of published work or literary promise; financial need has no bearing on our decisions, except as noted.
 Awards must be used in the year they are granted.